guangxush/LearnEng/TED/README.md

 ## TED

+### 13 Reasons Introverts Are So Attractive

+Introvers.
+We all know one, maybe you even are one.
+Either way, everyone has an opinion: some say they're too shy to hold a conversation, wile others see them as a cold outsiders.
+Of course, anyone who knows as introvert, knows this isn't the case.
+While introverts might be more comfortable enjoying their own company, they seem to have this magnetism, that's almost a super-power.
+Whether they're keeping to themselves or hanging out with friends, introverts seem to always catch people's eyes and their attention, drawing others to them without so much as lifting a finger.
+What's the secret?
+Well, this ability to attract others isn't down to one specific thing, but a whole host of reasons.
+Wether or just want to learn more about them, check out the reasons why introverts are so attractive!

+Number1-They Are Dreamers.
+Daydreaming isn't just for kids.
+Having an open and active imagination and being able to see what others may not is a beautiful ability-one that introverts are blessed with.
+They spend a lot of time in reflexive thoght working things over their minds.
+Or jus enjoying letting their minds wander, wherever it may lead, Introverts think about anything and everything from what they had at breakfast to deep subjects like life and universe.
+They are certainly not just passive observers on their journey through the world, and thhey like to reflect on life as it unfolds around them.

 ### How not to take things personally?

 I would like to see FairPlay on the field respect and positivity.
 Is that okay for everyone?
 I decide to become a referee for two other reasons, one to stay in good shape, two because I wanted to learn how not to take things personally.